Data Mining and Predictive Analytics, Master of Science

 - A baccalaureate degree from a regionally accredited college or university.
 Transcripts from each institution attended must be submitted even if a degree was not conferred.

 - A record of scholarly achievement at the undergraduate level.
 Applicants are expected to have a 3.0 (based on a 4.0 scale) cumulative undergraduate grade point average, and a 3.0 in their major field of study.
 An applicant whose grade point average is below 3.0 may submit an official copy of his/her GRE to support his or her application.

 - Two letters of recommendation from individuals who can comment on the applicant’s academic abilities and potential to succeed in an academically rigorous graduate program.
 At least one of these letters must be from an instructor who has taught and evaluated the applicant in an academic setting.

-- Completion of the following undergraduate mathematics courses or equivalent:
+- Completion of the following undergraduate mathematics course work